Indiana Court Records

 How Do I Seal My Divorce Records in Indiana?

-- Restricting access will secure public interest
+- Restricting access will secure the public interest.

-- There is enough reason to conclude that sealing the records would protect public interest against possible imminent danger
+- There is enough reason to conclude that sealing the records would protect public interest against possible imminent danger.